Samonum/LibDirectional/README.md

 The Trivial Field method attempts to create an as smooth as possible field covering the mesh.
 One of the main advantages of the trivial field is that generally all vectors in the field are of equal length.

 In order to create the field it is generally needed to assign certain points around which the field will circle or from where the field will diverge.
 Even when this is not necessary it might still be desired to do so in order to control the flow of the field.
-These singularities form the primary input of the algorithm needed to calculate the field along with the basis cycle matrix describing the possible locations for singularities.
+These singularities form the primary input of the algorithm needed to calculate the field along with the basis cycle matrix describing the possible locations for singularities.<sup>[4](#fn4)</sup>

 ### Basis Cycles